 - Hopefully, your starter grew a bit.

-- Then commence with a 1:2:2 feeding proportion every time the starter is at its peak until it is sufficiently active.
-Personally, I like my starter to triple for a maximum rising power.
+- Then, you can start with a 1:2:2 feeding proportion every time the starter is at its peak until it is sufficiently active.
+I prefer my starter to grow to triple its size for maximum rising power.

 It’s that simple!